A Unified Community Detection, Visualization and Analysis method: State of the art

 The partitioning of communities, despite being mathematically attractive, is not satisfactory to describe reality.
-Each individual has 'several lives' and usually belongs to several communities based on family, professional and other activities.
-For example, researchers may be affiliated with several partially overlapping communities when considering their scientific discipline, priority interests and scientific monitoring activities.
-As such, a greater number of methods take into account the possibility for overlapping communities.
-The so-called \textit{``k-clique percolation method}'' \cite{Palla2005} detects overlapping communities by allowing nodes to belong to multiple k-cliques.
-A more recent method adapted to bipartite networks, based on an extension of the k-clique community detection algorithm, is presented in \cite{SuneLehmannMartinSchwartzLarsKaiHansen2008}.
-Several methods find overlapping communities through local fitness optimization \cite{Lee2010c}\cite{Lancichinetti2009}.
-The \char`\"{}Label Propagation Algorithms\char`\"{} (LPA) are efficient methods for detecting overlapping communities, e.g. \cite{Gregory2009}. \cite{Lee2010c} uses a greedy clique expansion method to determine overlapping communities, via a two-step process: identify separated cliques and expand them for overlapping by means of optimizing a local fitness criterion.
-Some research has provided results in the form of hypergraph communities, such as in \cite{Estrada2005,Chakraborty2012}.
-Other methods are found in scientific papers, yet most of these are prone to major problems due to high computational complexity.
-More recently, Wu \cite{Wu2012a} proposed a fast overlapping community detection method for large, real-world unipartite networks. \cite{Evans2010} derives n order clique graphs from unipartite graphs to produce partitionned and overlapping communities using Louvain algorithm.
-Interestingly with this method the number of communities is parameterized by the order n.
+Each individual has 'several lives' and usually belongs to several communities based on family, professional, and other activities.
+As such other methods more recently take into account the possibility for overlapping communities.
+The so-called k-clique percolation method \cite{Palla2005} detects overlapping communities by allowing nodes to belong to multiple k-cliques.
+A more recent method adapted to bipartite networks, and based on an extension of the k-clique community detection algorithm is presented in \cite{SuneLehmannMartinSchwartzLarsKaiHansen2008}.
+Several methods use local fitness optimization \cite{Lee2010c}\cite{Lancichinetti2009}.
+The 'Label Propagation Algorithms' (LPA) are reported to be particularly efficient \cite{Gregory2009}. \cite{Lee2010c} uses a greedy clique expansion method to determine overlapping communities via a two-step process: identify separated cliques and expand them for overlapping by means of optimizing a local fitness criteria. \cite{Evans2009} derives n order clique graphs from unipartite graphs to produce partitioned and overlapping communities using Louvain algorithm.
+Some research has provided results in the form of hypergraph communities such as in\cite{Estrada2005,Chakraborty2012}.
+Other methods are found in scientific papers, yet most of these are prone to major problems due to computational complexity.
+More recently Wu \cite{Wu2012a} proposed a fast overlapping community detection method for large real-world unipartite networks.
+The method in \cite{Evans2009} presents some common features with ours, albeit with a different strategy, since it uses traditional partitioning algorithm to extract overlapping communities.